samuelkurdz/bike-rental/README.md

 - email: kurdz@gmail.com, password: qwerty (master admin: can neither be edited nor deleted)
 - email: green@gmail.com, password: qwerty

+### Project Setup
+- built with React, TypeScript, Vite, Redux Toolkit
+- Routing with React-Router-Dom (v6)
+- styled with TailwindCSS
+- Data persisted with redux-persist
+- App hosted on Netlify
 # The requirements for the test project are:

 ### Write an application to manage bike rentals: